-The STARTCL macro switches the joystick control off for axis 1, activates the motor and starts a reference move to the negative limit switch.
-As STARTCL is defined as the startup macro, axis 1 is ready for operation immediately after switching on.
+The STARTCL macro switches joystick control off and the servo mode on for axis 1 and starts a referencing move to the negative limit switch.
+As STARTCL is defined as the startup macro, axis 1 is ready for closed-loop operation immediately after switch-on.

+'''

 MAC BEG startcl

 JON 1 0

 SVO 1 1

 DEL 1000

 FNL 1

 MAC END

 MAC DEF startcl

+'''

-When this macro is used, the C-663's parameter settings should be adapted to the connected positioner in the nonvolatile memory.
+When this macro is used, the parameter settings of the C-863.12's parameter settings should be adapted to the connected positioner in the nonvolatile memory.
 Alternatively, the parameter settings can also be configured in the volatile memory via the startup macro.
 For further information, see "Adapting Settings" (p.
-231).
+227).